xxfoundation/elixxir-docs/cmix.md

 message is different.
 The two cannot be linked by their patterns of bits.

-2. The output message slots are shuffle in relation to the input message slots.
+2. The output message slots are shuffled in relation to the input message slots.
 Batches of messages are fixed size.
-The mix network must shuffle the batch of messages so that a given input message slot is not linked with a specific output slot.
-Below our notation denotes a shuffle with the `permute` function.
+The mix node must shuffle the batch of messages so that a given input message slot is not linked with a specific output slot.
+Below our notation using the `permute` function denotes using the Fish Yates shuffling alogrithm.

 Each cMix message is composed of two payloads, PayloadA and PayloadB.
-The reason for this design choice is simple: In ElGamal, the message size is limited to the size of the cyclic group space.
+The reason for this design is simple: In ElGamal, the message size is limited to the size of the cyclic group space.
 It turns out that our choice of 4096 bit cyclic group did not provide a big enough payload capacity for a few of our intended use cases.
 One of those use